aws/aws-toolkit-vscode/designs/sam-debugging/local-sam-debugging.md

 }
 ```

-Here is an example Debug Configuration to debug a standalone Lambda handler.
+Here is an example Debug Configuration to directly invoke and debug a Lambda handler function.
 The variation is defined by the `request` field.
 The differences compared to the "template-invoke" variant are the `lambdaEntry` object, and an extended `lambda` structure.
 The only required fields are: type, request, lambdaEntry, lambda.runtime